 19. The World Equestrian Center

-Given Ocala's reputation as the "Horse Capital of the World," a visit to the World Equestrian Center is a must.
+Given Ocala's reputation as the "Horse Capital of the World," visiting the World Equestrian Center is a must-see.

 This state-of-the-art facility, spread over acres of pristine land, not only hosts national and international equestrian competitions but also offers a glimpse into the world of elite horse training and care.

-Various events cater to a wide range of equestrian interests from dressage to show jumping.
+Various events cater to various equestrian interests, from dressage to show jumping.

 Even if you're not a horse enthusiast, the events' grandeur, the riders' elegance, and the animals' beauty make it a spectacle worth witnessing.